-The quiescent background rate in the HRC-S is roughly $6 \times 10^{-5}$ cts s-1 arcsec-2, or 0.10 counts per pixel in 100,000 seconds.
-The extent of a dispersed line in the LETGS spectrum is $\sim 7$ pixels in the dispersion direction (FWHM) and $\sim 20$ to 65 pixels in the cross-dispersion direction, corresponding to roughly 15 to 45 background counts beneath the line in a 100,000 s exposure.
+The quiescent BG rate in HRC-S Level 1 data is currently 8.8×10^{-5} cts s-1 arcsec-2, or 0.15 counts per pixel in 100 ks.
+The extent of a dispersed line in the LETGS spectrum is roughly 0.07 Å (9.5 pixels) wide and the spectral extraction region is 29 to 87 pixels wide in the cross-dispersion direction, yielding roughly 45 to 125 background counts beneath the line in a 100 ks exposure.
 However, the HRC-S pulse height distribution is sufficiently narrow that a large fraction of pulse-height space can be excluded from the data to further reduce the background, which has a relatively broad pulse-height distribution.

 Since gain varies by more than a factor of two across the HRC-S, a gain map has been created which allows the calculation of position-independent pulse height (PI) values from PHA values as part of standard data processing.
 The relationship between photon wavelength and mean PI value has been determined from laboratory and flight data so that PI/wavelength filtering can be applied to LETG spectra to substantially reduce the background level using standard CIAO tools (see "Background Reduction and Position-Dependent Gain" on the LETGS Observer Information web page).
 Roughly 60% of the background is removed in this way with a < 1% loss of (1st order) X rays, using a "light" PI filter.
-Because of a gradual decrease in the HRC-S gain (see the LETGS page) and localized pulse-height anomalies, observers should exercise extreme caution in using the "medium" or "heavy" filters.
-An improved pulse-height filter accounting for gain changes and using a finer spatial grid is under development.
+Because of a gradual decrease in the HRC-S gain (see the LETGS web page) and localized pulse-height anomalies, observers should exercise extreme caution in using the "medium" or "heavy" filters.
+An improved gain map and pulse-height filter based on scaled SUMAMPS values (which vary more smoothly than PHA) that uses a finer spatial grid and accounts for temporal gain changes will be available in 2008.